GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_dataset.rst

-.. ex3_f2ls_R3KKband_dataset.rst
+.. ex1_f2ls_JHHK_dataset.rst

 .. include:: symbols.txt

-.. _f2ls_R3KKband_dataset:
+.. _f2ls_JHHK_dataset:

 ********************************
-Example 3 - Datasets description
+Example 1 - Datasets description
 ********************************

-In this example, we will reduce Flamingos 2 R3K longslit observations centered in the K-band of the superluminal microquasar GRS 1915+105.
+In this example, we will reduce Flamingos 2 longslit observations a ??? obtained with the JH and the HK gratings.

-The 2-pixel slit is used and the central wavelength is set to 2.2 |um|.
+The ?-pixel slit is used.
-For expediency, we will reduced only the last eight frames of the long sequence.
-The dither pattern is AABB-AABB.

 The calibrations we use for this example are:

+NEEDS TO BE UPDATED, THIS IS EXAMPLE 3

 * Darks with exposure times matching the flats, the arcs, the telluric star observation, and the science observations.
 The darks are taken once a week.
-See :ref:`why_darks` for addtional information.
 * Lamp-on flats taken in the same configuration as the science and the telluric star and obtained at night after the science and telluric sequences.
-* Arcs taken taken in the same configuration as the science and the telluric star and obtained at night after the science and telluric sequences.
+* Arcs taken at night after the science data and after the telluric data.
 * A telluric standard observation taken in the same configuration as the science and obtained, in this case, just after the completion of the science sequence, and at a similar airmass.

 Here is the breakdown of the files.
 All the files are included in the tutorial data package.
 They can also be downloaded from the Gemini Observatory Archive (GOA).
-The science program is GS-2023A-DD-109.

 +----------------------------+---------------------------------------------+
 | Science                    || S20230606S0083-090                         |